KevinNowalski/gb-search/README.md

 ## .env file

-In the root folder, add a .env set YOUR_API_KEY_HERE to your api key.
+In the root folder, add a .env and set YOUR_API_KEY_HERE to your api key.
 See .env_sample

 ## Build Setup